votingworks/vxsuite/libs/auth/README.md

 ```

 The initial Java Card configuration script needs to be run before this script
 can be run.
+This script will remind you if you haven't done so.

+### Common Java Card Script Gotchas

+This library's card reader code only allows one process to access the card
+reader at a time, so make sure you quit any locally running backends before you
+try to run the above scripts.
+Even if you don't think any backends are running,
+you might have to `ps aux | grep node` for lingering Node processes.

 ### Dev Keys and Certs Generation Script

 This script generates the dev keys and certs located in `./certs/dev/`.
+We
+shouldn't have to update the current dev certs until they expire in 2123 ⏳😝,
+so this script is mostly just a way to document how the certs were created.

 ```
 ./scripts/generate_dev_keys_and_certs